llagerlof/mariabak/README.md

 **NOTE: Necessary permissions to perform a backup**

 Backup operations on MariaDB or MySQL server can be made authenticating as 'root' user.
-If you want to use a differente user he must have the following permissions on all databases:
+If you want to use a different user just to perform a backup he needs the following permissions on all databases:

 - select
 - show view